marcdel/open_telemetry_decorator/README.md

 ## Usage

-The event name can be any string.
+The span name can be any string.

     defmodule MyApp.Worker do
       use OpenTelemetryDecorator